Koyfin vs Seeking Alpha Premium: Data Terminal or Research Library?

 Does Seeking Alpha Premium give stock picks?

-No. Seeking Alpha Premium provides analyst articles and Quant ratings, not curated stock picks.
-The Quant ratings indicate whether a stock is rated Strong Buy through Strong Sell, but these are systematic ratings across 10,000+ stocks — not a curated portfolio.
-For actual stock pick recommendations from Seeking Alpha, you’d need the separate Alpha Picks subscription at $499/year.
-SA Premium is a research platform; Alpha Picks is the picks service.
+No. Seeking Alpha Premium provides analyst articles and Quant ratings, not a curated pick list.
+Quant ratings run Strong Buy through Strong Sell across 10,000+ stocks.
+That is a systematic score, not a portfolio.
+For tracked recommendations from Seeking Alpha, you need the separate Alpha Picks subscription at $449/year (no refund; +378.5% vs +105.6%, 103 positions, 70% win rate).
+Premium is a research platform.
+Alpha Picks is the picks service.
+Do not assign either book’s returns to Premium.